 - Lowering cholesterol

-Eating a healthy, well balanced diet can help you reduce the risks and discomforts associated with menopause.
+Eating a healthy, well-balanced diet can help reduce the risks and discomforts associated with menopause.
 A diet low in saturated fat and cholesterol, for example, may reduce your risk of heart disease by providing the following benefits:

 - Lower blood pressure

 - Maintain a healthy weight

 Some evidence suggests that eating soy-based foods, such as tofu, might help reduce certain symptoms of menopause, including hot flashes.
 Adding plenty of calcium and vitamin D to your diet should help prevent bone loss.
 Foods rich in calcium include: